 The Committee derived the recommended assessment rate by considering anticipated fiscal year expenses, actual olive tonnage received by handlers during the 2021 crop year, and the amount in the Committee's financial reserve.
 Income derived from handler assessments and other revenue sources is expected to be adequate to cover budgeted expenses.
-The assessment rate proposed in this rule would continue in effect indefinitely unless modified, suspended, or terminated by USDA upon recommendation and information submitted by the Committee or other available information.
+The assessment rate established in this rule will continue in effect indefinitely unless modified, suspended, or terminated by AMS upon recommendation and information submitted by the Committee or other available information.

-Although this assessment rate would be in effect for an indefinite period, the Committee would continue to meet prior to or during each fiscal year to recommend a budget of expenses and consider recommendations for modification of the assessment rate.
-The dates and times of Committee meetings are available from the Committee or USDA.
+Although this assessment rate will be in effect for an indefinite period, the Committee will continue to meet prior to or during each fiscal year to recommend a budget of expenses and consider recommendations for modification of the assessment rate.
+The dates and times of Committee meetings are available from the Committee or AMS.
 Committee meetings are open to the public and interested persons may express their views at these meetings.
-USDA would evaluate Committee recommendations and other available information to determine whether modification of the assessment rate is needed.
+AMS will evaluate Committee recommendations and other available information to determine whether modification of the assessment rate is needed.
 Further rulemaking would be undertaken as necessary.
-The Committee's budget for subsequent fiscal years would be reviewed and, as appropriate, approved by USDA.
+The Committee's budget for subsequent fiscal years will be reviewed and, as appropriate, approved by AMS.

-Initial Regulatory Flexibility Analysis
+Final Regulatory Flexibility Analysis

 Pursuant to requirements set forth in the Regulatory Flexibility Act (RFA) (5 U.S.C.
-601-612), AMS has considered the economic impact of this proposed rule on small entities.
-Accordingly, AMS has prepared this initial regulatory flexibility analysis.
+601-612), AMS has considered the economic impact of this rule on small entities.
+Accordingly, AMS has prepared this final regulatory flexibility analysis.